ACTE Member Awards

 How to Apply

 Candidates should submit their applications on the ACTE Awards Portal by their state deadline.
 The application requirements can be downloaded here (note: this is not an application form.
 These requirements are included in the online application on the Awards Portal.)
+Also, be sure to check out our tip sheet for applicants: Writing a Strong Nomination.

 Visit your state's page on the ACTE Awards Portal to view updated state deadlines and contact information.
 All state winners must be promoted forward for Region consideration by March 1.
 Region winner selections must be made no later than July 1.